childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 * In the Ambari Dashboard, select the YARN service and then click the "Stop-All" button.

-* [Download](http://rhbd.s3.amazonaws.com/steve/setup_container_executor.sh) and run the setup_container_executor.sh script on each server in the cluster.
+* On each server, open a terminal and change directory to /usr/share/rhs-hadoop-install-$version/   Note: If this does not exist, it is because you have not yum installed rhs-hadoop-install.
+Run the setup_container_executor.sh script.
+`./setup_container_executor.sh`

 * For each server within the cluster, edit the /etc/hadoop/conf/container-executor.cfg file and replace the contents, with the following:
 `yarn.nodemanager.linux-container-executor.group=hadoop`